This article is part of Global Geneva’s OCEANS’ FOCUS series and our Young Social Entrepreneurs section.

 Halpern enrolled in Yale’s School of Forestry and Environmental Studies.
 There he met Teicher.
 “He told me about his experiences in Mauritius, where he helped organize a reef restoration project [funded by the United Nations] to restore a lagoon, saving local fishermen from traveling miles to make a catch.”

 But there was one big problem.
 “Traditional reef restoration – growing coral in the ocean – is just too slow.
 A basketball-sized coral colony could take 50-75 years to grow in the ocean.
 By that time, our world’s reefs could already be dead,” Halpern points out .
-In search of a solution, the two young men drove around the Florida Keys, some 100 km from Grand Bahama, “sleeping in the back of a van” and talking to marine scientists.
+In search of a solution, the two young men drove around the Florida Keys, “sleeping in the back of a van” and talking to marine scientists.
 “Our search paid off,” Halpern reports.
 “We found top scientists working on a technology that could speed up coral growth rate by fifty times.”
 (See Halpern video explaining coral farming as a response to global warming)

 Coral Vita’s system for micro-fragmentation of corals to speed up and control growth quickly earned $1.5 millions of investment.
 It also won the backing of a key member of Grand Bahama’s Hayward family that is a major player in the business community and the freezone of the Grand Bahama Port Authority (GBPA).
 The land made available by the GBPA lies close to some favourite environmental watering holes and playgrounds for day-tripping cruise tourists to the island’s main city.